Research Projects

 - Objective: Implementation of the aircraft maintenance planning model developed at TU Dresden

-- Implementation of the model for maintenance planning in an executable software code, so that a later integration of this functional prototype into a "Maintenance Management Tool" was possible
+- Implementation of the model for maintenance planning in an executable software code, so that a later integration of this functional prototype into a "Maintenance Management Tool" was made possible

 Contact person: Prof. Dr. Lasch